gwu-libraries/sfm-ui/docs/userguide.rst

 be individual social media accounts or search terms used to filter posts.

-The basic process for adding seeds is the same for every collection type, except for Twitter Samples:
+The basic process for adding seeds is the same for every collection type, except for Twitter Sample:

-  * The collection must be turned off first.
+  * Turn off the collection.
-  * Then click *Add Seed* for adding one seed or *Add Bulk Seeds* for multiple.
+  * Click *Add Seed* for adding one seed or *Add Bulk Seeds* for multiple.
-  * Then enter either the user ids or search criteria and save.
+  * Enter either the user ids or search criteria and save.
-  * Finally, when you have added all seeds you want, click *Turn on*
+  * When you have added all seeds you want, click *Turn on*.

 .. _guide-twitter-user-timelines: